confluentinc/ksql/docs/reference/server-configuration.md

 You can assign the value of some parameters on a per-persistent query basis by using the `SET` statement.
 This is indicated in the following parameter sections with the **Per query** block.
-For ksqlDB in {{ site.ccloud }}, some parameters can be set only by using the ALTER SYSTEM statement are applied to all queries running on the current cluster, as indicated in the corresponding **Per query** block.
+For ksqlDB in {{ site.ccloud }}, some parameters can be set only by using the `ALTER SYSTEM` statement and are applied to all queries running on the current cluster, as indicated in the corresponding **Per query** block.

+!!! note
+    You can change per-query configs by using the `SET` statement, but you must also redeploy the query with `CREATE OR REPLACE` or by deleting the query and recreating it.

 Retrieve the current list of configuration settings by using the [SHOW PROPERTIES](/developer-guide/ksqldb-reference/show-properties/) command.